By Ashwin C on Jul 9, 2013 4:03:16 AM

 What is Software Quality Assurance ?

 "Quality Assurance" is the calling card for a software testing services provider.
 No matter how robust a software application is, its failure to perform at a critical instance can prove fatal to clients.
-Through the lens of history it has been observed that enterprises spend more in fixing bugs as compared to developing software applications.
+Through the lens of history it has been observed that enterprises spend more on bug fixes as compared to developing software applications.

-One of the common challenges for a testing team is to deliver projects within the time-frame yet ensure maximum test coverage.
-Testing is not a one size fits all solution for problems as testers have to drill deeper to explore bugs that can damage the quality of an application.
+One of the common challenges for a software testing team is to deliver projects within the time-frame yet ensure maximum test coverage.
+Software testing is not a one size fits all solution for problems as testers have to drill deeper to explore bug fixes that can damage the quality of an application.
 Though a solution to this is not readily available, however we may need to arrive at one, based on the project circumstances/needs.

 Before I set out for a solution, let us explore some of the possible risks/outcome of not meeting the time-frame/maximum coverage:

-a) Time Frame Overshoot: Delayed product delivery, Client Dissatisfaction, Extra Cost, Extended Time to market
+a) Time Frame Overshoot: Time Consuming Delivery , Client Dissatisfaction, Extra Cost, Extended Time to market

 b) No Coverage: No confidence in product quality, buggy product, user dissatisfaction, extra cost in fixing issues and re-releasing the product etc.